Skip to main content

 How to think about the split as a budget decision

-[FOUNDER REVIEW: 100-word closing argument.
-Don't abandon classical, but stop budgeting as if it's the only surface.
-The brands that come out ahead in 2027 are the ones that engineered for both surfaces starting in 2025 and 2026.]
+Don't abandon classical search.
+Stop budgeting as if it's the only surface.
+A 2026 growth budget that assumes classical SEO captures the full funnel will under-invest in inferred-search authority and lose the highest-intent layer to better-positioned competitors.
+The brands that come out ahead in 2027 and 2028 are the ones that engineered for both surfaces starting in 2025 and 2026, while the inferred-search prompt space was still uncontested and authority compounded cheaply.
+The split is permanent.
+Plan accordingly.

 Questions on this thesis.